Eating better: 6 steps down the carb mountain

 It’s a no-brainer: don’t drink sugar!
 The best thing you can do right now — today — is to give up sugary drinks.
 They are heavily marketed to us (by the big beverage companies who want your money) as an essential part of enjoying life, but don’t fall for that.
 Just say NO!

-Stop drinking soda, sports drinks, energy drinks, lemonade, chocolate milk, sweetened tea and coffee, fruit juice… anything with sugar in it.
+Stop drinking soda, sports drinks, energy drinks, lemonade, chocolate milk, sweetened tea and coffee, and yes, even fruit juice… anything with sugar in it.
 What’s the best replacement?
 Water.
 Every mammal on this planet drinks water, and you are a mammal.
 Water is readily available, often cheap, and it’s usually all you need.

 Is water boring?
 Maybe, but it’s the kind of boring that it pays to embrace.
 Plus, you can switch it up with our recipes for flavored water.
 Or buy bubbly water like club soda.